 Additions to C Major and F Major

 These additional notes are optional and come in handy especially if you like playing alternating bass notes in your strumming or picking style.
-Note the changed fingering with fingers 3 & 4 - required to accommodate the extra string.
+Note the changed positions of fingers 3 & 4 - required to accommodate the extra string.
 You probably won't use them very often, but they are handy to know.
 Remember, if you don't play the additional note, don't play the string.Left-Handed guitar chords

 Something I came across you may like

 This is a 'New Age' acoustic guitarist by the name of Billy McLaughlin.
 He was a very accomplished right handed guitarist until he found he was suffering from Focal Dystonia which drastically limited his ability to play right-handed.
 Subsequently, he taught himself to play left-handed and developed a style which is uniquely his... a very talented guy that overcame a disability through love of his instrument and music.
 For anyone that is interested, Billy directs you to his website which enables you to learn his style of playing... good luck.